-When it was cooking in the oven, he thought it was a sweet and sour dish.
-So he was super excited for dinner last night.
+He thought it was a sweet and sour dish when it was cooking in the oven.
+So he was super excited about dinner last night.

-The only issue with the dinner was super lemony but it’s an easy fix.
-If you really love a lemon flavor, add the lemon zest and additional lemon juice.
+The only issue with the dinner was super lemony, but it’s an easy fix.
+If you love a lemon flavor, add lemon zest and juice.

 Stars of the recipe: